 AI, progress & app workflow

-A practical note on Why no-upload planning tools needs human judgment in the loop for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.
+A practical note on Human judgment: no-upload planning tools for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.

 Direct answer